danielabar/meblog/src/markdown/rails-slack-app-part3-slash-command-with-modal-response.md

 ## TODO

+* Nice to have: `InitiateFeedbackForm` interactor should first validate that there is an open retro, otherwise send text error message via DM to user if we can get the user at this point?
 * In intro section, add one more screenshot showing the filled out form and user hovering over submit button.
 Eg: To try, Github plugin to send automated reminders about stale PRs still awaiting reviews.
 * Mention discussion of services, interactors, etc was discussed in part 2: (../rails-slack-app-part2-slash-command-with-text-response#refactor)
 * Image showing on one side the Example Modal, and on the other side, the code containing modal payload and arrows between each attribute and modal visual